CMIP Community Workshop 2026

 The CMIP Community Workshop 2026 will bring together a growing, and increasingly diverse, community of Earth system scientists, partners, and stakeholders.
 It will be an opportunity to discuss the latest developments in Earth system and coupled modelling, leverage the wealth of the CMIP6 analyses and explore the updated forcings and early results from CMIP7 simulations, including new experimental designs and MIPs.
 It will also highlight the expanding observation-modelling interface, address strategies for streamlining the climate information chain, and forge a vision and global partnerships to deliver sustained and high quality climate information to all users.
 The workshop will also provide ample opportunities for networking, collaboration, and knowledge exchange, fostering new partnerships with the CMIP community.
 In addition, there will be an Early-Career Scientist hackathon, designed and developed by our Fresh Eyes on CMIP community.

-Full details, including venue and workshop website, are coming soon.
+Full details, including the workshop website, are coming soon.

-The Workshop will have both in-person and remote participation options to ensure inclusion and engagement while minimising our carbon footprint.
-In-person participation will be hosted by the Japanese SENTAN project in Kyoto, Japan.
-Precise venue information will be released in due course.
+The Workshop will have both in-person and remote participation options to ensure inclusion and engagement while minimizing our carbon footprint.
+In-person participation will be kindly hosted by the Japanese SENTAN project and the Advanced Institute for Marine Ecosystem Change (AIMEC) in Kyoto, Japan at the Kyoto International Conference Centre.
+In addition, the European Space Agency is providing generous event funding as host of the CMIP International Project Office.
+We also thank Australia’s Climate Simulator (ACCESS NRI) for their sponsorship.

 Workshop themes

-Progress in understanding historical climate change and associated impacts
+Theme 1: Progress in understanding historical climate variability and change

 - Improvements and biases in model performance